dgerabagi/data-curation-environment/flattened_repo.md

 -   **Symptom:** When the backend attempts to make multiple parallel `fetch` requests to the same host (e.g., generating 4 responses simultaneously), some of the requests fail with a `connect ETIMEDOUT` error.
 This results in only one or two responses being generated successfully.
 -   **Root Cause Analysis (RCA):** The default Node.js `http.Agent` (used by `node-fetch`) has a pool of sockets for connections.
 While the default `maxSockets` is technically `Infinity`, in practice, factors within the execution environment (like VS Code's extension host) can lead to exhaustion or delays in acquiring new sockets for concurrent requests to the same origin.
 When the application tries to open several connections at once, the later requests can time out while waiting for a socket to become available.
 -   **Codified Solution & Best Practice:**
-    1. When an application needs to make a high number of concurrent, long-lived HTTP requests to a single host from a Node.js backend, do not rely on the default `http.Agent`.
+    1. When an application needs to make a high number of concurrent, long-lived HTTP/HTTPS requests to a single host from a Node.js backend, do not rely on the default `http.Agent`.
     2. Use a dedicated agent library like `agentkeepalive` to create a custom `HttpsAgent` instance.
     3. Configure this agent with a high `maxSockets` value (e.g., 100) to ensure a large enough connection pool is available.
     4. Pass this custom agent to all relevant `fetch` calls.
 This provides robust and performant connection pooling, preventing timeout errors caused by socket exhaustion.